 - Small moth eggs on clothes

 What do clothes moths look like?

 Common clothing moths (tineola bisselliella) are silvery brown in colour.
-See the image below for an idea of what they look like.
 It’s actually the larvae that eat clothes rather than the moths themselves, so even if you can’t see any moths their larvae could still be eating your clothes.

 Getting rid of moths